max-arshinov/web-dev-csharp-react/en/3/README.md

 #### **Semester 32**

 1. **Mobile**
-    - Introduction to mobile application development and how to integrate it with your .NET backend.
+    - Introduction to mobile application development and how to integrate it with your .NET back.

 2. **Microservice**
     - Deep dive into microservice architecture and learn to implement it using .NET and other modern tools.